 We strongly recommend Dobsonian alt-azimuth mounts to beginners.
 Manual fork or one-armed fork alt-azimuth mounts are great for refractors as well as smaller reflecting and catadioptric telescopes; however, a good alt-az mount can be somewhat expensive, and very cheap ones often have an outboard design which makes aiming frustrating.
 Computerized or GoTo alt-azimuth mounts are not very necessary with smaller instruments, but they do add tracking.

 Catadioptric telescopes of 8” or larger aperture usually have very long focal lengths and thus really need some kind of tracking and/or computerized mount, which can be either an alt-azimuth or equatorial design.
 The prime advantage of an equatorial mount with a larger Schmidt-Cassegrain telescope is that a GEM can be separated from the telescope tube and dismantled, whereas a computerized fork mount is heavy, bulky, and must be transported attached to the tube, which can be extremely difficult to do without help.
 However, an alt-azimuth fork is steadier, keeps the eyepiece more accessible, and is less complex to actually set up than a GEM.
 You can also convert many computerized alt-azimuth forks to an equatorial fork mount with a wedge for deep-sky astrophotography, though.

-In general, we would only recommend a German equatorial mount for larger refractors, Schmidt-Cassegrains, or deep-sky astrophotography.
+In general, we’d only recommend a German equatorial mount for larger refractors and Schmidt-Cassegrains or for deep-sky astrophotography.
 For everything else, the alt-azimuth mount design is king.